 Nothing to Their Name, and Vulnerable

 One day in the mid-1990s, Atlanta writer Barbara Thompson was on a deadline for an article about the war in Bosnia when she got a phone call.
 It was a Bosnian refugee who had made it to Atlanta, whom she had promised to buy a cup of coffee.
-When she hung up quickly to finish writing, her instinct told her to go see him.
-She knew they had no car, but when she arrived at their apartment, “there was no food and no furniture,” she said.
+When she hung up quickly to finish writing, her instinct told her to go see her.
+Barbara knew the family had no car, but when she arrived at their apartment, “there was no food and no furniture,” she said.
 “And I can’t tell you how many times I have seen refugees like this.
 They have nothing to their name, and they are very vulnerable.”

 With some funding from the church and a family foundation, Thompson and an ad hoc group of volunteers from All Saints’ began forming a network of resources to help refugees.
-From their efforts sprung forth New American Pathways, one of the largest resettlement agencies in the country.
+From their efforts sprung multiple schools for refugees, including the International Community School and the Global Village Project, both in Decatur, Georgia.

 One All Saints’ member who got involved was Atlanta attorney David Ross, “and I didn’t know what a refugee was,” he said.
 But “the most basic tenet of my faith is to welcome the stranger and there are a lot of ways to do that with regard to refugees.”